South Molton Community College operates a two week timetable (A and B), with lessons split into five 60 minute sessions per day.

 KS4 – Years Ten and Eleven

 Students in Key Stage 4 will continue to study subjects in the National Curriculum.
-These are: English, Mathematics, Science, Physical Education, Religious Education (short course) and Preparation for Working Life.
+These are: English, Mathematics, Science and Physical Education.
+The majority will also have the opportunity to study up to four subjects.

 see our Options page for a full list of subjects studied.